X-ray and Radio campaign of the Z-source GX 340+0: discovery of X-ray polarization and its implications: Observations and Data Reduction

 \subsubsection{SXT}

-The orbit-wise level 2 processed data was procured from AstroBrowse\footnote{\url{https://astrobrowse.issdc.gov.in/astro_archive/archive/Home.jsp}} which has been processed with the latest version of the SXT pipeline (AS1SXTLevel2-1.5).
-The individual orbits were merged using the \textsc{Julia} tool \texttt{SXTMerger} as suggested by the SXT Payload Operation Centre (POC).
-The standard products (i.e. spectra and lightcurves) were extracted using \texttt{xselect} (v2.5b from \textsc{heasoft} v6.32.1) for a circular region of 14$\arcmin$.
-For the extraction of the spectral products, only the grade 0 events were selected, and the appropriate response matrix was obtained from the POC.
+The orbit-wise level 2 processed data were accessed from AstroBrowse\footnote{\url{https://astrobrowse.issdc.gov.in/astro_archive/archive/Home.jsp}}, which has been processed with the latest version of the SXT pipeline (AS1SXTLevel2-1.5).
+Individual orbits were merged using the \textsc{Julia} tool \texttt{SXTMerger} as suggested by the SXT Payload Operation Center (POC).
+The standard products (i.e., spectra and light curves) were extracted using \texttt{xselect} (v2.5b from \textsc{heasoft} v6.32.1) for a circular region of 14$\arcmin$.
+For the extraction of the spectral products, only grade 0 events were selected, and the appropriate response matrix was obtained from the POC.
 The standard ancillary response file was modified for the selected region using the \texttt{sxtARFModule} tool provided by the POC.
-For the spectral analysis, we assume a 1.5\% systematic error \citep{sridhar2019MNRAS.487.4221S, Bhargava2023ApJ...955..102B}.
+For the spectral analysis, we assume a 1.5\% systematic error (e.g. \citealt{sridhar2019MNRAS.487.4221S}, \citetalias{Bhargava2023ApJ...955..102B} etc.).